lambdaclass/era_vm/docs/general.md

 In solidity, `msg.value` is the amount of ether sent in a transaction in wei.

-In EraVM, this is a 128-bit value stored in the `VMState`: using the opcode `SetContextU128`, reads the value stored in the specified register.
-When performs a `far_call`, the value is captured in the new `Context` of the `far_call`.
-Then this value can be access using the opcode `GetContextU128`.
+In EraVM, this value is mapped as a 128-bit context value (`register_context_u128`), an important component of the `VMState`.
+It can be accessed using the `SetContextU128` opcode, which reads the value stored in the specified register.
+When a `far_call` is performed, the value is captured in the new `Context` as `context_u128`.
+To access this value, the `GetContextU128` opcode is used.

 This value is set to zero in the `VMState` in the following cases:
 - When performs a `far_call`.
 - When a panic or a revert occurs.